yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01b-Advanced_CPP.md

 Yellow dog destroyed.
 Dog destroyed.
 ```
-So the conclusion we are getting from this example is if a class is meant to be used in a polymorphical way, such as in this case we are creating a `YelloDog`, and then casted it into a `Dog`'s pointer.
+So the conclusion we are getting from this example is if a class is meant to be used in a polymorphical way, such as in this case we are creating a `YellowDog`, and then casted it into a `Dog`'s pointer.
 Then the base class must have a ***virtual destructor*** to ensure the destructor is invoked appropriately.

 If a class has any sort of virtual method like `bark()` method, it is mostly likely that this class will be used polymorphically, which means mostly likely it will need a ***virtual destructor***:
 ```